CYZice/Obsidian-DidaSync/README_EN.md

 1. Open **Obsidian Settings** → **Community Plugins** → **Browse** → Search **"Obsidian-DidaSync"**
 2. Install and enable the plugin
-3. Configure your API key or use OAuth in the plugin settings to connect your TickTick/Dida365 account
+3. Use secure and convenient OAuth authorization in the plugin settings to connect your TickTick/Dida365 account with one click (no tedious API Key configuration required)
 4. Open the sidebar or use the ribbon icons to start syncing your tasks!

 ## Installation